-Managing a PPC ad campaign or multiple campaigns across different skews can be time-consuming, frustrating, and costly.
+Managing PPC campaigns or multiple ad campaigns across different skews can be time-consuming, frustrating, and costly.
 That’s why paying a PPC management agency is a good idea.
 Overpaying is not, however.

-It’s a given that you’ll have to spend money on advertising in order to draw in customers, but much of that money can be wasted with an ineffective PPC campaign.
-The right management will keep your ads fresh, well-targeted, and ever-evolving to consistently engage your market.
+It’s a given that you’ll have to spend money on advertising in order to draw in customers, but much of that money can be wasted with ineffective PPC campaigns.
+The right PPC management will keep your Google ads fresh, well-targeted, and ever-evolving to consistently engage your market.

 The core of figuring out how much to pay will be determined by the type of strategy that works for you and how much you can afford to spend in return for managing your ad campaign.

 There are three standard pricing model’s that each work differently and are best suited for different types of businesses as well as additional fees and services that you may want to consider.

 We’ll detail each model and then discuss the optimal situation where that pricing model would work to give you an idea of what’s best for your business and campaign strategy.